confluentinc/vscode/README.md

 ## Telemetry

-Gathering usage and error data helps us develop a more resilient and user friendly application.
-We only enable telemetry in official production releases.
-We respect users' preferences for sending telemetry data -- if a user has turned off telemetry in their VS Code settings, we skip sending any events or data.
+Gathering usage and error data helps Confluent develop a more resilient and user friendly application.
+Confluent enables telemetry only in official production releases.
+Confluent respect users' preferences for sending telemetry data -- if you have turned off telemetry in your VS Code settings, the extension doesn't send any events or data.

 ### Segment for user actions

-We're using [Segment](https://segment.com/) to log extension usage.
-See `telemetry.ts` for implementation & how it is used in the codebase.
-We send events when a user performs major actions in the extention, such as using any of the registerd commands.
-This will help us see what commands are popular, as well as answer other questions about how the extention is used so that we can make it even more useful.
+The extension uses [Segment](https://segment.com/) to log extension usage.
+See `telemetry.ts` for implementation and how it is used in the codebase.
+The extension sends events when you perform major actions in the extension, such as using any of the registerd commands.
+This helps Confluent see what commands are popular and helps to answer other questions about how the extension is used, so Confluent can make it even more useful.

 ### Sentry for error tracing

-We use [Sentry](https://sentry.io) to capture and analyze errors, in order to enable more robust and developer friendly error debugging.
-It is the first item initialized in `extension.ts` so that it can send any uncaught exceptions globally, and is invoked in certain catch blocks to send specific errors.
+The extension uses [Sentry](https://sentry.io) to capture and analyze errors, which enables more robust and friendly error debugging.
+It is the first item initialized in `extension.ts`, so that it can send any uncaught exceptions globally, and it's invoked in certain catch blocks to send specific errors.
 The [@sentry/rollup-plugin](#) is used to upload source maps.

 ## Additional References